dougeby/IntuneDocs/intune/reports-ref-data-model.md

 ## Entity lifetime representation in the warehouse

-The data model is designed to answer questions about time-based trends.
+You can use the month of data snapshots to answer questions about time-based trends.
 For example, you can look at the number of users being added over a month.
 You might also ask about the number of users who have been removed from the system.

 To provide this insight, the data warehouse stores historical information.
 This means it tracks the lifetimes of entities.
-The warehouse records when an entity was created, when the state of the entity changes, and when an entity is deleted.
-With the history captured with daily snapshots, you can compare one day to the previous day and so on.
+The warehouse records when an entity was created when the state of the entity changes, and when an entity is deleted.
+With the history captured with daily snapshots of quantitative measurements, you can compare one day to the previous day and so on.

-These snapshots are stored in your warehouse fact tables.
-The fact tables store a history of daily snapshots.
-A single snapshot holds the quantitative measurements that exist on the day of the snapshot.

 Working with entity lifetimes can be confusing since your entities are changing state.
 That means if you look at a snapshot on day 30, a user record may not exist in an active state in the data.
 On day 29-28 the entity record may exist as active.
-And then before day 28 not existed at all.
+And then before day 28, the user did not exist at all.

 This may be clearer if we walk through the lifetime of an entity.

-Assume a user **John Smith** gets assigned a license on 06/01/2017, then the **User** table would have the following entry:
+Assume a user, **John Smith**, gets assigned a license on 06/01/2017, then the **User** table would have the following entry:

 | DisplayName | IsDeleted | StartDateInclusiveUTC | EndDateExclusiveUTC | IsCurrent
 | -- | -- | -- | -- | -- |
 | John Smith | FALSE | 06/01/2017 | 12/31/9999 | TRUE

 John Smith gives up his license on 07/25/2017.
 The **User** table has the following entries.
-Changes in existing records are `marked`.)
+Changes in existing records are `marked`.

 | DisplayName | IsDeleted | StartDateInclusiveUTC | EndDateExclusiveUTC | IsCurrent
 | -- | -- | -- | -- | -- |